SettleMint

 How collateral validation works

-When you attempt to mint new units of an asset with the collateral module enabled, the system performs the following checks:
+When you mint an asset with the module enabled, DALP applies this sequence:

 Rendering diagram...